hat is haemochromatosis?

-He says 10 per cent of people in the north have one copy of the gene, making them carriers – it takes two copies before people "run into problems" – thus bequeathing the region with one of the highest incidence rates in the world.
+He says 10 per cent of people in the north have one copy of the gene, making them carriers – it takes two copies before people "run into problems" – thus bequeathing the region with one of the highest incidence rates of haemochromatosis in the world.

 "Any gene which persists in the population is associated with a survival advantage and it is thought this mutation (c282Y) first happened 80 generations ago in a common celtic/northern European ancestor," Dr McNicholl explains.